• Skip to main content

 • Chili powder - Chili powder is a blend of chili peppers with spices like cumin, coriander, and cinnamon.
 You can check out my chili powder recipe for more details.

 • Soy Sauce - Because the taco meat needs to season the plain rice below it, the meat is well seasoned with soy sauce and salt.
-The soy sauce adds umami and gives it an earthy flavor that pairs beautifully with the rice.
+The soy sauce adds umami and gives it an earthy, distinctive flavor that pairs beautifully with the rice.

 • Ketchup - Japanese food is about balancing the tastes of salt, sweet, and umami, and the ketchup contributes a mild sweetness to the taco meat.

 • Sake - Sake contains many naturally occurring amino acids, which create the taste of umami.
 That's why sake is frequently used as an ingedient in Japanese cuisine.
 As it cooks, the alcohol burns off, leaving behind the umami and a mild sweetness.
-You can learn more about why sake is used in food here.
+You can learn more about why I use sake in food here.

-• Toppings - The original taco rice was topped with meat, cheese, lettuce, and tomatoes.
+• Toppings - The original Okinawan taco rice was topped with meat, cheese, lettuce, and tomatoes.
 Toppings are a matter of personal preference, and for me, I like adding some cilantro for flavor and crushed tortilla chips for texture.
-Other topping ideas include pico de gallo, guacamole, salsa, or sour cream.
+Other topping ideas include pico de gallo, guacamole, salsa, sour cream, and of course, taco sauce.

 Because making the taco meat goes so quickly, I usually like to whisk the ketchup, sake, soy sauce, and salt together in a small bowl first.